Appendix - A: The Graduate College

 A.2.1 Graduate Associate Faculty Membership Committee

 Non-tenure track faculty members may be nominated to associate graduate faculty membership by the department chair or by other members of the graduate faculty (see Appendix G).
-While most associate graduate faculty nominations are handled administratively in the Graduate College, the Graduate College may appoint an ad-hoc associate membership committee, composed of members of the Graduate Council, to review particular nominations for associate memberships of two to five years.
-The committee’s recommendations are presented to the Dean of the Graduate College for approval.
+The Graduate Faculty Membership Committee (GFMC), composed of members of the Graduate Council, and the Graduate College administration review nominations for associate memberships of two to five years.

 A.2.2 Graduate Curriculum and Catalog Committee

 Members of this committee represent each of the eight academic colleges at ISU.
-A chair is appointed to preside at meetings and serve on the Faculty Senate Curriculum Committee.
+A chair is appointed to preside at meetings and serve on the Faculty Senate Curriculum Committee (FSCC).
 There may be more than one committee member from the College of Liberal Arts and Sciences in order to represent the wide diversity among the curricula of that college.
 Each college dean suggests several graduate faculty members as candidates from whom the Dean of the Graduate College appoints committee members and a chair each year.
-The Dean of the Graduate College (or his designee) also serves as an ex-officio member of the committee.
+The Dean of the Graduate College (or their designee) also serves as an ex-officio member of the committee.
 The committee reviews all material dealing with Graduate College curricula: the ISU Catalog; experimental courses; and proposed new majors, minors, areas of specialization, degree programs, and interdepartmental programs.
 It reports its recommendations to the Dean of the Graduate College and the Graduate Council.
 The committee also participates in the post-audit review of graduate programs or majors five years after their approval by the State Board of Regents.➤